onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/service-providers-api.md

 3. In the case of `URL` and `XML` metadata type, when `validUntil` attribute is specified in Entity Descriptor, Access will check the metadata validity and return an error in case of expired metadata.
-4. In the case of `URL` and `XML` metadata type, when the xml metadata is signed, Access will check the signature validity and return an error in case of failed verification.
+4. In the case of `URL` and `XML` metadata type, when the XML metadata is signed, Access will check the signature validity and return an error in case of failed verification.
 5. Provided metadata must contain `SPSSODescriptor` element, containing a signing certificate, and at least one `AssertionConsumerService`
 6. The max length of `name` and `entity_id` fields is 255.